Mathilde Krim: Medical research career, activism and philanthropy

 In 1962, Krim became a research scientist at the Sloan-Kettering Institute for Cancer Research and, from 1981 to 1985, she was the director of its interferon lab.
-At her death, she held an academic appointment as Adjunct Professor of Public Health and Management at Columbia University's Mailman School of Public Health.
+Until 2015, she held an academic appointment as Adjunct Professor of Public Health and Management at Columbia University's Mailman School of Public Health.
 She was a fluent speaker, reader, and writer of four foreign languages: German, Italian, Hebrew, and French.

-Soon after the first cases of what would later be called AIDS were reported in 1981, Krim recognized that this new disease raised grave scientific and medical questions and that it might have important socio-political consequences.
+Soon after the first cases of what would later be called AIDS were reported in 1981, Krim recognized that the new disease raised grave scientific and medical questions and that it might have important socio-political consequences.
 She dedicated herself to increasing the public's awareness of AIDS and to a better understanding of its cause, its modes of transmission, and its epidemiologic pattern.

 Contributing to the fight against AIDS, she established AIDS Medical Foundation in 1983.
-Later the Foundation merged with a similar organization and called the American Foundation for AIDS Research (AmFAR).
+Later, the Foundation merged with a similar organization and called the American Foundation for AIDS Research (AmFAR).
 With Elizabeth Taylor, she founded the American Foundation for AIDS Research contributing generous amounts of her own funds, opening her home for numerous fundraising events, and lending her considerable skills to raising awareness about AIDS and raising funds for AIDS research.
 Even after stepping down from the AmfAR chairmanship in 2005, she continued working on behalf of AIDS awareness through AmfAR and continued to help in raising funds for AmfAR research grants, until her death.
 In his book, “The Gay Metropolis: The Landmark History of Gay Life in America” (1997), Charles Kaiser wrote: “One scientist outside the government was more important than any other heterosexual in New York City in sounding the alarm about the growing [AIDS] crisis.
 Her name was Mathilde Krim.”

 Awards and recognition

-Krim was awarded 16 doctorates honoris causa and has received numerous other honors and distinctions.
+Krim was awarded 16 doctorates honoris causa and received numerous other honors and distinctions.
 In August 2000, President Bill Clinton awarded her the Presidential Medal of Freedom, the highest civilian honor in the United States, in recognition of her "extraordinary compassion and commitment".

 In 2003, Krim received the Award for Greatest Public Service Benefiting the Disadvantaged, an award given out annually by Jefferson Awards.

 Death

-Krim died at home in Kings Point, New York on January 15, 2018, at age 91.
+Krim died at her home in Kings Point, New York on January 15, 2018, at age 91.
 At her death she was survived by her daughter, her sister, and two grandchildren.